Toronto-Dominion Bank (TD) Scheduled to Post Quarterly Earnings on Thursday

-Toronto-Dominion Bank (TSE:TD) (NYSE:TD) will be issuing its quarterly earnings data before the market opens on Thursday, August 27th.
-Analysts expect the company to announce earnings of C$1.03 per share for the quarter.
+Toronto-Dominion Bank (NYSE:TD) (TSE:TD) will announce its earnings results before the market opens on Thursday, August 27th.
+Analysts expect the company to announce earnings of $0.75 per share for the quarter.
+Investors that wish to register for the company’s conference call can do so using this link.

-Toronto-Dominion Bank (TSE:TD) (NYSE:TD) last issued its quarterly earnings results on Thursday, May 28th.
-The company reported C$0.85 EPS for the quarter, topping the consensus estimate of C$0.84 by C$0.01.
-The business had revenue of C$10.53 billion for the quarter, compared to the consensus estimate of C$10.61 billion.
+Toronto-Dominion Bank (NYSE:TD) (TSE:TD) last posted its quarterly earnings results on Thursday, May 28th.
+The bank reported $0.85 EPS for the quarter, beating the Zacks’ consensus estimate of $0.60 by $0.25.
+The business had revenue of $10.53 billion for the quarter, compared to analysts’ expectations of $9.82 billion.
+Toronto-Dominion Bank had a return on equity of 13.24% and a net margin of 18.30%.
+The business’s quarterly revenue was up 2.9% on a year-over-year basis.
+During the same period last year, the firm earned $1.75 earnings per share.
+On average, analysts expect Toronto-Dominion Bank to post $4 EPS for the current fiscal year and $4 EPS for the next fiscal year.

-TD has been the topic of several analyst reports.
-National Bank Financial boosted their price target on shares of Toronto-Dominion Bank from C$61.00 to C$64.00 and gave the stock an “outperform” rating in a research report on Friday, May 29th.
-Scotiabank dropped their target price on shares of Toronto-Dominion Bank from C$68.00 to C$65.00 in a report on Friday, May 22nd.
-Finally, Canaccord Genuity upped their target price on shares of Toronto-Dominion Bank from C$60.00 to C$60.50 in a report on Wednesday.
-Four equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of “Hold” and an average price target of C$75.05.
+TD has been the subject of several recent research reports.
+Zacks Investment Research lowered Toronto-Dominion Bank from a “hold” rating to a “sell” rating in a research report on Thursday, August 13th.
+Bank of America lifted their price target on Toronto-Dominion Bank from $43.00 to $61.00 and gave the stock a “neutral” rating in a research report on Wednesday, May 13th.
+Wolfe Research lowered Toronto-Dominion Bank from an “outperform” rating to an “underperform” rating in a research report on Monday, June 8th.
+CIBC began coverage on Toronto-Dominion Bank in a research report on Friday, July 24th.
+They set a “neutral” rating for the company.
+Finally, Barclays downgraded Toronto-Dominion Bank from an “overweight” rating to an “equal weight” rating and dropped their price target for the stock from $64.00 to $63.00 in a research report on Wednesday, August 19th.
+Two analysts have rated the stock with a sell rating, nine have given a hold rating and four have given a buy rating to the company.
+The company currently has a consensus rating of “Hold” and an average price target of $71.85.

 About Toronto-Dominion Bank